YBHwang/clova-developer-guide/en-KR/CIC/References/CICInterface/DeviceControl.md

 ### Remarks

-* If the client cannot or has failed to execute the specified app, send the result to CIC using the [`DeviceControl.ActionFailed`](#ActionFailed) event.
+* If the client cannot or has failed to execute the specified app, send the result to CIC using the [`DeviceControl.ActionFailed`](#ActionFailed) event message.

 ### Message example